Slovenian tolar: Coins

+For table standards, see the coin specification table.

 Banknotes

 The first banknotes were provisional payment notes issued on 8 October 1991, in denominations of 1, 2, 5, 10, 50, 100, 200, 500, 1000, and 5000 tolarjev (0.50 and 2000 tolarjev notes were also printed, but never issued; one thousand sets with matching serial numbers were sold for 5,000 tolarjev each beginning on 6 May 2002).
 These notes all feature Triglav, the tallest mountain in Slovenia, on the front, and the Prince's Stone, honeycomb pattern, and Carniolan honey bee on the back.

 In 1992, the Bank of Slovenia introduced the following banknotes, all of which feature notable Slovenes.
 The banknotes were designed by Miljenko Licul and coauthors, with portraits drawn by Rudi Španzel.
 They were printed by the British company De La Rue on paper produced in Radeče, Slovenia.